Why a mistrial was declared for one of the men charged in killing of Amanda Blackburn

 A Marion County judge declared a mistrial in the case of one of the men charged in the 2015 fatal shooting of Amanda Blackburn after issues arose during jury selection Monday, according to court officials.

 The first day of trial for Larry Jo Taylor Jr., one of three men accused in the killing of the wife of an Indianapolis pastor, ended when Judge Grant Hawkins began questioning potential jurors about their knowledge of the case.
-Some jurors, court officials told IndyStar, "found out some information about the case that they should not have been privy to."
+Some jurors, Hawkins told IndyStar, learned "Ms. Blackburn was pregnant at the time of her death" — a fact the defense had successfully moved to keep from jurors.

 Taylor's co-defendants, Jalen E. Watson and Diano Cortez Gordon, accepted plea deals on the condition they cooperate in Taylor's prosecution.

 Watson, who in 2017 pleaded guilty to one count of robbery and two counts of burglary, was sentenced in March to serve 29 years for the robbery charge and 20 combined years for the burglary charges, the records show.
-The sentences will be served concurrently.
+He will serve the concurrently.
 Seven other charges, including murder and auto theft, were dismissed as part of that deal.

 Gordon in 2018 pleaded guilty to robbery resulting in serious bodily injury and two counts of burglary.
 His case is ongoing.